 - Send a report for each stage in the funnel to Slack

-Then it waits for 24 hours – (last time to first time) and starts the process again.
+Then it waits for 24 hours (from last time to first time) and starts the process again.

-You can see in the Slack channel above that each stage in the funnel is represented by its own message, each one having a number of replies which is an individual report for each user journey stream.
+In the Slack channel above, you can see that each stage in the funnel is represented by its own message, each one having several replies, which is an individual report for each user journey stream.

-Before this was in place, there was really no accurate way to gauge how many users were in each state, and whether their onboarding journeys faltered at a certain point.
+Before this was in place, there was no accurate way to gauge how many users were in each state and whether their onboarding journeys faltered at a certain point.

 “These reports are now totally automated, so maintenance is essentially zero.
 And we can extend this to more use cases as we grow.”

-Additionally, these reports are now totally automated, so maintenance is essentially zero.
-And, with just a small amount of work, we can extend this to more use cases as we grow.
+These reports are now totally automated, so maintenance is essentially zero.
+And, with just a tiny amount of work, we can extend this to more use cases as we grow.

 Taking advantage of stream processing analytics

-Although these daily reports are very useful for us, there are better tools for product analytics (check out PostHog — we love it!).
+Although these daily reports are beneficial for us, there are better tools for product analytics (check out PostHog — we love it!).
 So you might be thinking: why bother building analytics on a stream processing platform?

-It’s the future possibilities that really excite us … remember the solution requirement was to be scalable, extensible and user-centric?
+It’s the future possibilities that excite us.
+Remember the solution requirement was to be scalable, extensible and user-centric?